 purchase to make sure they’re a good fit!

 Q: I’ve added the songs to my cart and pressed the download button.
-Where do I find my
+Where do I find my music?

 Within a few minutes, you should receive an email from Paramusical that includes details of

 your purchase along with a link for download.